“Take Further Action Now” on Gender-Based Violence and Forced Labour, Commonwealth MPs Urge Leaders Ahead of CHOGM

 The names of the parliamentarians who signed the letter include:

 Hon.
-Lukas Sinimbo Muha, Chairperson of the National Assembly of Namibia, and Head of the Namibian Delegation
+Lukas Sinimbo Muha, Chairperson of the National Assembly of Namibia, and Head of the Namibian Delegation.
+Hon.
+Muha signed on behalf of the entire Namibian delegation.

 Hon.
 Madi MK Ceesay, Member of the National Assembly of The Gambia and Head of the Gambia Delegation